-Here are some advantages of using HTML5 application cache feature:
+Here are some advantages of using the HTML5 application cache feature:

 - Improve performance — Cached resources load directly from the user's machine rather than the remote server hence web pages load faster and performing better.

 - Reduce HTTP request and server load — The browser will only have to download the updated/changed resources from the remote server that minimize the HTTP requests and saves precious bandwidth as well as reduce the load on the web server.

-Tip: The HTML5's application cache feature is supported in all major modern browsers like Firefox, Chrome, Opera, Safari and Internet Explorer 10+.
+Tip: The HTML5's application cache feature is supported in all major modern web browsers like Firefox, Chrome, Opera, Safari and Internet Explorer 10 and above.